-The CMA has many privacy-related guides and tools.
-Most of them can be found here, including their Privacy Compliance Guide and Transparency for Consumers Guide, and numerous blogs.
-The privacy law comparison chart, for those who are CMA members is also on this page.
+- The CMA has many privacy-related guides and tools.
+Most of them can be found here, including CMA’s Privacy Compliance Guide and Transparency for Consumers Guide, and numerous blogs.
+Our privacy law comparison chart, for those who are CMA members is also on this page.

-If people are interested in keeping up with legislative developments, they should visit our Privacy Law Reform page.
+- If you are interested in keeping up with legislative developments, visit CMA’s Privacy Law Reform page.

 - CMA’s report on the GDPR is available here: Privacy Law Pitfalls: Lessons Learned from the European Union.

 - Our Adtech Resource Hub is updated regularly